 - thermometer- absolute essential, you never know when your peanut gets fever (hopefully not too often).
 Make sure it’s FDA approved

-- cotton wool pads- they are better than baby wipes for these first months as they’re more soft on the skin (but most fragrance free wipes will be okay)
+- cotton wool pads or water baby wipes– they are better than the regular baby wipes for these first months as they’re more soft on the skin (but most fragrance free wipes will be okay)

-Things that are useful but you can probably skip
+Things that are useful but not so necessary

 - Changing table- you don’t really need it as you can change your baby’s diaper anywhere else: on the bed, on the chest of drawers etc. As long as you have a changing mattress you’ll be fine.

 - Changing bag- some good pushchairs include a nappy/changing bag but if your one doesn’t then you can use any larger bag that you already own.
-The proper changing bags are obviously better as they have divided space for each baby item but if you look to save money a normal bag will do its job.
+The proper changing bags are obviously better as they have divided space for each baby item but if you want to save money, a normal bag will do its job.

 - Baby bouncy chair- useful but not necessarily needed, many babies actually don’t like it (because of the unsettling vibrations or music).
 If you are having just one baby, you should manage to entertain him/her without buying this ‘toy’.
 However, if you want to try there are loads of rocky chairs available on the internet which are not expensive, ranging from £25-35 (unless you chose a fancy one that looks like a tiny spaceship and can be connected to the Bluetooth like 4mums mamaRoo).
 I decided to buy a baby rocker to my daughter called Nuna Leaf because it is not vibrating, just moving left and right (it doesn’t require any batteries and doesn’t have to be plugged in so it’s a big plus).
 The new one was too expensive for me and I got a used one for half the original price from Ebay; and I’m glad I did as we were not using it too long.